sergio94al/Automatic_design_of_quantum_feature_maps_Genetic_Auto-Generation/README.md

-# Automatic design of quantum feature maps: Genetically designed Quantum Kernels
+# Automatic design of quantum feature maps

+## Genetically designed Quantum-Inspired Kernels

 This is the official code of the paper published on August 19, 2021: S. Altares-López, A. Ribeiro, J.J.
 García-Ripoll, Automatic design of quantum feature maps, Quantum Science and Technology, vol. 6, no.4, 2021.